-YArch (pronounced "why-arc") is an intensive non-credit summer program for current undergraduate students, recent graduates, and adults who have an interest in architecture and design.
+YArch (pronounced "why-arc") is an intensive non-credit summer program for current undergraduate students, recent graduates, and other adults who have an interest in architecture and design.
 Its core is an immersive series of studio exercises: beyond the studio. tutorials and discussions introduce participants to significant concepts in the history, theory, and practice of architecture, along with the graphic skills to create a portfolio for graduate applications.
 YArch typically takes place over four weeks in July.
 TryArch is a one-day workshop in which participants learn about drawing and fabrication, experience an architecture studio environment, and build content for a portfolio.
 It typically takes place in March and November each year.

-Learn more and join at arch.uic.edu/programs.
+Learn more and enroll at arch.uic.edu/programs.
+Participants at a TryArch workshop, November 2019.